"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

 Cry was taken slightly aback, but tried to compose himself.

 "That won't be necessary, ma'am.
 I'm with The Rose and I was wondering if you could answer a couple of questions for me."

 "The Rose?
 We've been petitioning them since we got word that they came to Doomwood and you're what they send?
 You look no different than these loafers calling themselves adventurers.
 Are we not good enough for you to worry about our plight, is that it?"

 "I'm...I'm not from the Amityvale garrison, ma'am.
 While I...I am interested in knowing about Miskatonic's problem, I'm also here to ask if you know anything about Arkham."

 "Why are you stammering like that?
 Don't tell me you're afraid of an old woman," the woman began.
 "Of course your priority isn't Miskatonic.
 Not even the presence of the university managed to entice you lot."

 The woman's words stung.
 Just what was the purpose of The Rose if not to help people?
-Sure, they can't be everywhere at all times, but how long have they been petitioning the Amityvale garrison to make her so immediately scornful?
+Sure, they couldn't be everywhere at all times, but how long had they been petitioning the Amityvale garrison to make her so immediately scornful?